Pascal66/pancake-blurp/README.md

 so change the 8.8.8.8 on the old server config to the new servers ip and enabled to true then it should forward all the requests.

-tip - make sure you also change a few characters in the old servers passphase so the pool doesnt accidentally pay out twice
+tip - make sure you also change a few characters in the old servers passphase so the pool doesnt accidentally pay out twice.

+Orginal Credit :
+V2 Pool for Burstcoin - https://github.com/uraymeiviar/burst-pool
+[Burst] BURST-8E8K-WQ2F-ZDZ5-FQWHX [Bitcoin] 1UrayjqRjSJjuouhJnkczy5AuMqJGRK4b